Nikki Stanton

-Nicole Leslie Stanton (born October 26, 1990) is an American professional soccer player who plays as a midfielder for OL Reign of the National Women's Soccer League (NWSL).
+Nicole Leslie Stanton (born October 26, 1990) is an American professional soccer player who plays as a midfielder for Vancouver Rise FC of the Northern Super League.

 Early life

 Raised in North Bend, Washington about 40 minutes east of Seattle, Stanton attended Mount Si High School where she played for the girls varsity soccer team for four years.
 As team captain during her senior year, she received the school's Female Athlete of the Year honors and was selected to the All-Star Select Team by the Seattle Post-Intelligencer.

 Stanton played club soccer for Crossfire Premier and helped lead the team to five state titles and a regional championship in 2006.
 She was also a member of the regional Olympic Development Program (ODP).

 Club career

 Seattle Sounders, 2012

 Stanton played for the Seattle Sounders during the summer of 2012.

 Sky Blue FC, 2014–2017

 Stanton was signed by Sky Blue FC in June 2014 after playing for the team's reserve team and made 4 appearances in her rookie season.
-Stanton returned to Sky Blue for the 2015 NWSl season where she played in 8 games and started 3.
 She re-signed with Sky Blue on October 23, 2015.
-In 2016, Stanton appeared in a career high 16 games with Sky Blue and started 13 of them.

 On January 18, 2018, Stanton was traded to the Chicago Red Stars along with teammate Sam Kerr as part of a three-team trade.